The most Technologically Advanced test available today

 How does Prenatal Paternity testing work?

 Scientists have long known the fact that fetal DNA is present in maternal blood during pregnancy.
-Our prenatal paternity test uses Next Generation Sequencing (NGS) technology and analyses over 5,000 genetic markers known as single nucleotide polymorphisms (SNPs) to confirm the paternity of the fetus with 99.9% accuracy.
+Our prenatal paternity test uses Next Generation Sequencing (NGS) technology and analyses 2,688 genetic markers known as single nucleotide polymorphisms (SNPs) to confirm the paternity of the fetus with 99.9% accuracy.

 The Test Results

 EasyDNA’s prenatal test is one of the most accurate non-invasive prenatal tests for paternity worldwide!
-Standard results are available in 7 to 10 working days with an additional express testing option for clients who want their results in 5 to 7 working days (for express testing, the mother needs to be at least 10 weeks pregnant).
+Standard results are available in 5 to 7 working days with an additional express testing option for clients who want their results in 3 to 4 working days (for express testing, the mother needs to be at least 10 weeks pregnant).
 Please note that turnaround time starts from the moment samples reach the laboratory.
 The results will show one of two outcomes:

 - The alleged father cannot be excluded as the biological father i.e. the tested male is the biological father and this will be confirmed with a 99.9% probability.